nutanix/karbon-platform-services/how_to/data_sources/nats/README.md

 What happens if a device topic is removed and a new one added?
 * The stream will be immediately cancelled and the data source will start ingesting data from the new device topic.

-Can topics from multiple devices be added to the same Karbon Services data source?
+Can topics from multiple devices be added to the same Karbon Platform Services data source?
 * No, it is recommended to create multiple data sources for each unique device topic.
 External gateway devices or software (like Litmus Edge) may also be used to aggregate data from multiple sources.

-Is there a way to ingest multiple device and protocol (i.e. PLC) sources as one Karbon Services for IoT data source?
+Is there a way to ingest multiple device and protocol (i.e. PLC) sources as one Karbon Platform Services for IoT data source?
 * Yes, multiple devices can be configured under one device topic in Litmus Edge.